kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 2. How accurate is the vector index in finding top-k nearest neighbors to the vector embedding $v_{Q}$ of $Q_{NL}$.
 This is a core database problem.

-*Important Future Work 1*: I belive we should be seeing more exciting work coming up in this space.
+*Important Future Work 1*: I believe we should be seeing more exciting work coming up in this space.
 One topic is the use of matrices instead of vectors to embed chunks and questions.
 This is done in the [ColBERT-style](https://huggingface.co/colbert-ir/colbertv2.0) "neural retrieval models" that are shown to work well on some Q&A benchmarks.
 Indexing and retrieval of these matrices is an interesting